 “It’s not just weather for us,” said Faisal Al-Qahtani, a Jeddah resident.
 “It’s a blessing—and a reason to finally wear my jacket without feeling ridiculous.”

-For Saudis, rainfall is more than a break from the sun—it’s barakah (a blessing).
-In Islamic tradition, rain is viewed as a sign of divine mercy, and supplications during rainfall are believed to be especially potent.
-In areas where rainfall is scarce, communities gather for the istisqa prayer, calling on God to bring rain.
-Even political leaders participate in this deeply rooted tradition, a reminder of how nature can unify a nation.
+For Saudis, rainfall is more than a break from the sun — it’s barakah (a blessing).
+In Islamic tradition, rain is seen as a sign of divine mercy, and supplications made during rainfall are believed to be especially potent.
+In regions where rainfall is scarce, communities gather for the istisqa prayer, calling on God to bring rain.
+Even political leaders have participated in this deeply rooted tradition — a reminder of how nature can unify a nation.

-Rain is so rare in Saudi Arabia that the country has turned to cloud seeding technology to increase precipitation.
-But this week’s showers were a genuine gift from the skies, unassisted by artificial means, amplifying the sense of delight and spontaneity.
-The program, launched in 2021 by the National Center for Meteorology, uses aircraft to disperse silver iodide and other chemicals into suitable clouds, encouraging rain formation.
-Targeting regions such as Riyadh, Hail, and Qassim, the initiative aims to combat water scarcity by increasing rainfall.
+Rain is so rare in Saudi Arabia that the country has turned to cloud seeding to increase precipitation.
+But last week’s showers were a genuine gift from the skies, unassisted by artificial means, amplifying the sense of delight and spontaneity.
+The cloud seeding program, launched in 2021 by the National Center for Meteorology, uses aircraft to disperse silver iodide and other compounds into suitable clouds, encouraging rainfall.
+Targeting regions such as Riyadh, Hail, and Qassim, the initiative aims to combat water scarcity by increasing annual rainfall.

-This enthusiasm for rain has also been fueled by Saudi Arabia’s urban transformation.
-Over the past decade, cities like Riyadh, Jeddah, and Dammam have invested heavily in public spaces, from sprawling parks to revamped waterfronts.
-These developments, coupled with improved infrastructure, have made it easier for people to enjoy rare weather moments without worrying about their cars turning into boats.
+This enthusiasm for rain has been further fueled by Saudi Arabia’s urban transformation.
+Over the past decade, cities like Riyadh, Jeddah, and Dammam have heavily invested in public spaces — from sprawling parks to revitalized waterfronts.
+These developments, paired with improved infrastructure, have made it easier for residents to enjoy rare weather moments without worrying about their cars turning into boats.

 0 Comments